yanguvayu/yanguvayu/README.md

 ![yanguvayu](https://cdn.discordapp.com/attachments/882981324783255623/1493603389639102494/Untitled824_20260414202556.png?ex=69df920d&is=69de408d&hm=8aed8f387be6a89e46623f4e9c5d0079f4ac100b6075dec585284caa126b874a&)
 # <p align="center"> YINNIYANNIE </p>
-<br> <p align="center"> you can call me either yan or yin,<br> im genderfluid so theres absolutely in no way u can misgender me,<br> any pronouns ofc HELP, i use tung tung tung sahur tiktok humor if i really get chatty <sub>beware i'm gay as hell so if i use the f slur it's because i am one unless u specifically aren't comfy w it</sub> <br> TELL ME. </p>
+<br> <p align="center"> you can call me either yan or yin,<br> im genderfluid so theres absolutely in no way u can misgender me,<br> any pronouns ofc HELP, i'd say i'm pretty immature in terms of humor, tiktok lingo and all, so im very uncomf with older or dry people no offense ok..<sub>beware i'm gay..so if i use the f slur it's because i am one unless u specifically aren't comfy w it</sub> <br> TELL ME. </p>
 <br>
 # <p align="center"> PONYTOWN </p>
 <br> <p align="center"> Guys..c+h anytime pls..i'm nice, w2i also because i like being semi afk <br> Multishipper, you can literally jst cuds me with a ship <br> that u like with the skin i currently use <sub> i also do just that..no weird ships tho obv?? </sub> <br> im laggy as hell if u see me gone abruptly i am LAGGING pls save me <br> <sub><sup> im mostly seen on the utmv spot, uphill, or outside of cafe</sup></sub> </p>